Security Model

 |---|---|

-| Transfer funds out of the Safe | Not a module function |
+| Transfer assets out of the Safe | Not a module function |

 | Call unapproved contracts | Whitelist enforcement |